Victor Henry (actor): Career

 Educated at RADA, Henry appeared from the mid-1960s in various stage roles and was praised by Laurence Olivier.
 In 1966, he appeared on Broadway in the title role of Hail Scrawdyke! by David Halliwell, directed by Alan Arkin.
 It closed after eight performances.

 Henry also worked in a number of TV shows such as Diary of a Young Man, The Gamblers and The Contenders.
 He also appeared sporadically in films, notably playing a lead role in the comedy drama All Neat in Black Stockings alongside Susan George, released in 1969.

 His career continued until 1972, when he was severely injured in a road accident.
-While he was walking from a theatre a car struck a concrete lamppost which fell and struck his head sending him into a coma.
+While he was walking from a theatre a car struck a concrete lamppost which fell and struck his head, sending him into a coma.
 Victor was moved to Pinderfields Hospital in Wakefield so his mother could visit him daily.
-Henry never came round from his vegetative state and he eventually died in 1985, aged 42.
+Henry never regained consciousness, and eventually died in 1985, aged 42.